andreyorst/fennel-async/CONTRIBUTING.md

 Check out the new branch from the project's main development branch.
 If you've cloned this project some time ago, consider checking if your branch has all recent changes from upstream.

-Each commit must have a type, which is one of `feat` (or `feature`), `fix`, followed by optional scope, and a must-have description after `:` colon.
-For example:

-    fix(parsing): fix #42
-    feat(tests): add more strict tests

--   `feat` must be used when adding new code.
--   `fix` must be used when fixing existing code.

-For a more comprehensive explanation please check [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

 When creating a merge request consider squashing your commits.
 You may do this manually, or use Gitlab's "Squash commits" button.